Wellesbourne and Walton

 Code of Members’ Conduct

-Illustrative text for Code dealing with the conduct expected of members and co-opted members of the authority when acting in that capacity
+The conduct expected of members and co-opted members of the authority when acting in that capacity

 You are a member or co-opted member of the Wellesbourne Parish Council and hence you shall have regard to the following principles – selflessness, integrity, objectivity, accountability, openness, honesty and leadership.